abefetterman/kaggle-projects/tgs-salt/README.md

 ## Model and Training

 The model used is a SE-UNet with residual blocks.
-See `unetres.py` for implementation details.
+See [unetres.py](./unetres.py) for implementation details.

-Data augmentation used:
+Data augmentation used from [albumentations](https://github.com/albu/albumentations):
 RandomSizedCrop, HorizontalFlip, GridDistortion, RandomContrast, RandomBrightness, RandomGamma